 Is it even a party without pasta salad?
 Here’s an easy recipe from Food With Feeling for a classic chilled pasta salad with fresh veggies and italian dressing.

 On the Fourth of July you just have to grill.
 Luckily, there are lots of plant-based alternatives for burgers and hot dogs.
-Check out this TryVeg post for a list of perfect products to toss on the grill.
+Check out this TryVeg post for some delicious ideas.